310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kaoru %}
 Wait what?
 What do you mean by that?
 Was she a terrorist?
 Part of the yakuza?

-How did someone like that marry a police officer?!
+How did someone like that marry a police officer!?
 I can smell a romantic story~♪
 {% endbubble %}

 {% bubble Madara %}